Mox-41/No-emoji-support/README.md

 # Not rendering the emoji.
-Is this possible?